docker/docs/docker-hub/github.md

 You can modify the description for the repository by clicking the "Description" section of the repository view.
-Note that the "Full Description" will be over-written by the README.md file when the next build is triggered.
+The "Full Description" is over-written by the README.md file when the next build is triggered.

 ## GitHub private submodules